matan-levi/auth0-logs-to-datadog/README.md

 > You can get your Global Client Id/Secret here: https://auth0.com/docs/api/v2

 ## Filters

+The `DATADOG_SERVER` can be set to:

+- `US` (default): which will send data to Datadog US servers: intake.logs.datadoghq.com:10516
+- `EU`: which will send data to Datadog EU servers: tcp-intake.logs.datadoghq.eu:443

 The `LOG_LEVEL` can be set to (setting it to a value will also send logs of a higher value):